 There are five levels in the system, with many pubs in Scotland impacted by alcohol restrictions and shorter trading windows.
+This map was last updated Friday 18 December.

 Trade bodies including the Scottish Hospitality Group have slammed the system and argued for more evidence to justify the early closing hours.